ocular-d/guides/guides/editorial/docs/use-simple-words-concise-sentences.md

 |----------------------------------------------------|---------------------------------------------------|
 |*Because* you created the table, you can change it. | *Since* you created the table, you can change it. |

-Omit unnecessary adverbs—words that describe how, when,or where.
+Omit unnecessary adverbs—words that describe how, when, or where.
 Unless they're important to the meaning of a statement, leave them out.

 **Examples**

 - Quite
 - Very
 - Quickly